-This ADDENDUM #3 may be amended or modified only by mutual agreement in writing and signed by each of the Parties involved, including approval as to form by the Department of the Attorney General.
-The updated ADDENDUM #3 shall be provided to NĀWAHĪ and the COMMISSION upon execution to the COMMISSION'S Executive Director and NĀWAHĪ'S Director/Principal and Governing Board Chairperson.
+This ADDENDUM #4may be amended or modified only by mutual agreement in writing and signed by each of the Parties involved, including approval as to form by the Department of the Attorney General.
+The updated ADDENDUM #4shall be provided to NĀWAHĪ and the COMMISSION upon execution to the COMMISSION'S Executive Director and NĀWAHĪ'S Director/Principal and Governing Board Chairperson.